 There’s vegetarian food, then there is very good food that just happens to be vegetarian.
 Yes, the majority of menus give veggie or vegan options, but let’s face it, most tend to err on the dull side.
 Mushroom burgers and goats cheese tarts just don’t cut it anymore.
 There is a whole world out there full of wonderful vegetarian cuisine, and Greater Manchester has such technicolour variety.

-So from the classic rice and three from This & That to the locally sourced plant-based tasting menus at The Allotment, take a dive into the veggie scene, you never know what you’ll find.
+So from the classic rice and three at This & That to the locally sourced plant-based tasting menus at The Allotment or the extensive range of vegan cakes at Tea Hive, take a dive into our guide to vegetarian-friendly restaurants in Manchester – you never know what you’ll find.

 -